Substitute Teacher's Homepage

 c) To create a password

-5) Subsequent log-ins will require the use of your Social Security number and your newly established password.
+- Subsequent logins will require the use of your Social Security number and your newly established password.

 Your W2 will be sent to you in the mail.
-You can view/print your W2 online as well.
-Click here for the link to the Payroll Management screen.
+You can view/print your W2 online as well on the Payroll Management screen.
 You will need to Register if you have not logged in before.
 If you need to change your address, click Update Profile and follow the instructions to ensure we have the correct address on file for you.

 We want you to be a SUCCESSFUL Substitute Teacher